Imdavyking/econova/README.md

 ## 📌 **Pages**

-- **/bridge** → Bridge Sonic to BSC Mainnet with deBridge
+- **/bridge** → Bridge Sonic to Polygon with deBridge
-  → Bridge EcoNovaToken to BSC Testnet with LayerZero
+  → Bridge EcoNovaToken to Polygon with LayerZero

 - **/donate** → Donate to a charity cause
 - **/dao** → DeFiAI governance